Visit Art in Action's Website at

 What is Art in Action?

-Art in Action is our school's art program dependent on parent volunteers (1 docent and 2-3 helpers per class) to provide art in the classrooms of our Kindergarten through 5th graders at Henry Ford.
+Art in Action is Henry Ford School's art program dependent on parent volunteers (1 docent and 2-3 helpers per class) to provide art in the classrooms of our Kindergarten through 5th graders.
 It is a discipline-based, sequential art curriculum designed around the works of the great masters.
 The curriculum typically comprises 108 lessons, 12 each year from kindergarten through fifth grade.
 The Art n Action program is aligned with California and National Visual Arts Standards and integrated with other elements of our core curriculum.
-Typically taught by classroom parent volunteers (and in some cases teachers) Art in Action curriculum is fun to learn and easy to teach, even for non-artists.
-Curriculum books provide detailed, recipe-style directions for guiding successful discussions and projects, while still allowing the flexibility to ensure that the Art in Action program will complement any classroom environment.
-We are so fortunate at Henry Ford Elementary School to have this program available to our children; however, we could not do it without the support of you, the parents.

 What is Art in Action's Mission?